Henry Singleton (judge): Residence

-Singleton's house prior to demolition in 1989.
+Demolition of Drogheda Grammar School (the east end of Lord Chief Justice Singleton's house), erected in the 1730s and demolished on Sunday 23rd July 1989.

 In 1731 he built an impressive residence named Singleton House at Laurence Street, Drogheda.
 It has been described as a three-storey mansion of red brick, with seven bay windows and magnificent oak-panelled interiors.
 It became derelict in the 20th century, and was demolished (illegally) in 1989.